 She tells us the truths anyway.

 20 Books I’m Reading in 2020

 Let’s be critical…

 Now, I believe in looking at things from all angles.

 And this book has inspired some pretty serious haters.
 It has a lot of criticism.

 Honestly, I was worried it would be too religious.
 Some people may be inspired and others may be put off from the inclusion of religion on just about every page, it seems.
 But I don’t find her faith to be an afront on my life.
 She talks about it generally and does not shove it in your face.
 If you’re on the fence about reading this book because she is uber-Christian, don’t let that stop you.

 Some people believe that her book in itself is a lie with a dark message.
-There is a particularly harsh review of the book on Buzzfeed, and Apple, and a variety of different blogs.
+There is a particularly harsh review of the book on Buzzfeed, and a variety of different blogs.
 And yes, I actually agree with the reviews as well… to an extent.

 The main reason people find flaw in Rachel Hollis’ book is because she is so privileged.

 Because there are people in this world who cannot control their own happiness.
 There are refugees fleeing from their countries, there are women, and in some cases, girls, in the US being told what they can and cannot do with their bodies.
 There is a lot of hate and bad sh*t going on in politics on a global scale, and it sucks.